Yonela-Johannes/TaskM/README.md

 3. Run `npm start` to start the server.

 If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected`.

-&nbsp;

-## For more details, Contact:

-- Email: johannesyonelae@gmail.com